Nadiia Chervinska

 9. Marketing metrics

 KPIs are critical tools for evaluating the success of your marketing plan.
-They provide quantifiable measurements that are used to track the effectiveness of your marketing initiatives.
+They provide quantifiable measurements that are used to track the effectiveness of your initiatives.
 These metrics can cover a wide range of factors, including sales revenue, customer acquisition cost, conversion rate, or customer lifetime value.
 For example, customer acquisition cost tells you how much you’re spending to attract each new customer, while conversion rate indicates how well your marketing tactics are persuading potential customers to take desired actions.

 Pro tip: